jmbucknall/EZDSL/ezdsl.md

 #### Description
   Intended as a data disposal procedure for containers: disposes a string.
-The string is assumed to have been assigned with the EZStrNew routine.
+The string is assumed to have been assigned with the `EZStrNew` routine.

 ### Declaration
     function  EZStrDupData(aData : pointer) : pointer;
 #### Description
   Intended as a data duplication function for containers:  duplicates a string.
-The string is assumed to have been assigned with the EZStrNew.
+The string is assumed to have been assigned with `EZStrNew`.